Chalcogen-bonding-mediated chiral recognition and enantioenrichment of organoselenocyanates

 Abstract

-Chalcogen bonding (ChB) is recognized as an essential driving force in the Group VIA element-containing materials.
-The multiple σ-holes with high directionality endow ChB with potentials in chiral functions including recognition, sensing and chiroptical materials.
-Herein we employ ChB to enable chiral sensing and enantioenrichment and separation of organoselenocyanates.
-A library of organic selenocyanate derivatives were constructed, of which complexation with a chiral phenanthroline conjugated foldamer was driven by ChB aided by hydrogen bonding and π-stacking forces.
-The deep chiral environment of the foldamer enables binding affinity bias towards enantiopure selenocyanates that give differential spectroscopic output and binding constants.
-ChB mediated chiral recognition also shows impacts on self-assembly, that the emergence of macroscopic chirality is controlled by the enantiomeric matching effect.
-Finally, we realized efficient enantioenrichment of the organoselenocyanates utilizing the ChB assisted chiral recognition for the first time, which establishes a new route in the chiral separation of Se containing pharmaceuticals by σ-hole interactions.
+Chalcogen bonding (ChB) is recognized as an essential intermolecular interaction in Group VIA element-containing materials.
+The multiple σ-holes with high directionality endow ChB with potential for chiral functions, including recognition, sensing and chiroptical materials.
+Herein, we employ ChB to enable chiral sensing and enantioenrichment and separation of organoselenocyanates.
+A library of organic selenocyanate derivatives was constructed, and their complexation with a chiral phenanthroline conjugated foldamer was driven by ChB, aided by hydrogen bonding and π-stacking forces.
+The deep chiral environment of the foldamer enables binding affinity bias towards enantiopure selenocyanates, yielding differential spectroscopic output and binding constants.
+ChB-mediated chiral recognition also impacts self-assembly, indicating that the emergence of macroscopic chirality is controlled by the enantiomeric matching effect.
+Finally, we realized efficient enantioenrichment of the organoselenocyanates utilizing ChB-assisted chiral recognition for the first time, which establishes a new route for the chiral separation of Se-containing pharmaceuticals by σ-hole interactions.

 - This article is part of the themed collection: Joint collection on photoluminescent organic materials